 Guillermo Cota was commissioner of the town of Los Angeles from 1810–1817.

 José Antonio Julian de la Guerra y Noriega

 Spanish-born Jose de la Guerra y Noriega served in the Alta California military, holding positions in Santa Barbara and San Diego.

 Leontii Hagemeister was Chief Manager of the Russian American Company (RAC) in Sitka, Russian Alaska, in 1818.
 Hagemeister learned about the 1814 massacre of the Nicoleños by RAC hunters.

 Ivan Kuskov was the manager of Fort Ross and the Russian colony in California from 1812 to 1821.
 Kuskov wrote about the massacre of the Nicoleños by a Russian American Company hunting group in 1814.

-An Alaska Native hunter conscripted by the Russian American Company, Ivan Kyglaia was part of a sea otter hunting group taken to San Nicolas Island in 1815.
+An Alaska Native hunter conscripted by the Russian American Company, Ivan Kyglaia was part of a sea otter hunting crew taken to San Nicolas Island in 1815.

 A Russian American Company employee, Il'ia Nepogod'ev sailed to the Channel Islands to distribute supplies and collect sea otter skins from company hunters.

 Timofei Tarakanov was a Russian American Company fur trader who was overseer of many of the company's hunting groups in North America.
 He was in charge of the sea otter hunting crew that sailed on the Russian ship Il'mena in 1814.